DessimozLab/omamer/README.md

 # Pre-Built Databases

-Database are built with the OMAmer library and do not run with the latest version of OMAmer.
 Pre-built databases are available for the latest OMA release from the [download section on the OMA Browser website](https://omabrowser.org/oma/current).

  - LUCA: https://omabrowser.org/All/LUCA.h5
  - Metazoa: https://omabrowser.org/All/Metazoa.h5